 Trained to care for sports-related injuries, they specialize in the treatment of every level of athlete.
 They include primary care doctors, physiatrists, physical therapists, and orthopaedic surgeons.
 They help you recover from an injury, prevent injury, and can work with you to improve your sports performance.
 They help active individuals return to the activities they love.
 Learn more about:

 You Benefit from Our Ongoing Research and Innovation

 - Duke Orthopaedics pioneered several surgical breakthroughs, including novel fracture repairs and advanced surgical techniques.

-- We helped to develop commonly used ankle, shoulder, and elbow joint prostheses.
+- We helped develop commonly used ankle, shoulder, and elbow joint prostheses.

 - Our surgical success is based on decades of ongoing Duke research.

-- We use sophisticated tools to study patient outcomes and measure surgical success and fine-tune our techniques to ensure you have the most options and experience the best outcomes.
+- We use sophisticated tools to study patient outcomes, measure surgical success, and fine-tune our techniques to ensure you have a variety of options and experience the best outcomes.

 Our Large Surgical Volumes Result in Better Outcomes